tstellanova/tstellanova.github.io/docs/debian-initd_service_screen.md

+## Launch service under `screen` at boot

-This will launch a binary executable under `screen` using init.d.
+This will launch a binary executable under `screen` using init.d at boot.
 Tested with Raspbian Scratch and Jessie.

 - PUT A FILE in `/etc/init.d`: